|CAPT Andrew ‘Drew’ St. John

 Chief of Staff

-Hildreth's personal awards include the Defense Superior Service Medal, Legion of Merit (two awards), Meritorious Service Medal (three awards), Navy & Marine Corps Commendation Medal (six awards), Navy & Marine Corps Achievement Medal (two awards) and various service and campaign awards.
+St. John’s awards include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, Navy Commendation Medal, Navy Achievement Medal, along with several service and unit awards.